 He was born to Robert and Katherine Harvard.
 Robert was a prominent businessman who had a butcher's business in Pepper Alley and was also Warden of St Saviour's which gave him considerable influence in his community.

 John attended St Saviour's School where his father was a governor.
 The plague of 1625 killed many family members including his father.
-Two years later, John entered Emmanuel College Cambridge where he learned of John Winthrop’s plans to establish a pure world in New England.
+Two years later, John entered Emmanuel College Cambridge where he learned of John Winthrop’s plans to establish a Puritan settlement in New England.

 From this time, John earned a BA and MA and married a minister’s daughter.
 After the death of both his mother and elder brother, John and his wife Ann left for Massachusetts in 1637.
 He died of consumption in 1638 and left half his estate and his library of books to the proposed new college, now known as Harvard University.